SpareTimeGizmos/SBC6120/README.md

-# Spare Time Gizmos SBC6120 PDP-8 Single Board Computer
+# SBC6120 PDP-8 Single Board Computer

 The Spare Time Gizmos SBC6120 is a more or less conventional single board computer with the typical complement of EPROM, RAM, a RS232 serial port, and an IDE disk interface.
 What makes it unique is that the CPU is the Harris HD-6120 PDP-8 on a chip.
 The 6120 is the second generation of single chip PDP-8 compatible microprocessors and was used in Digital's DECmate-I, II, III and III+ "personal" computers.